QED0711/spiccato/README.md

 In the example below, we have an initialized state with a `cart` array.
 If you used the dynamic setter called `setCart`, you would have to first get the array, add an item to it, and then pass the new array to the setter.
 The custom setter, `addOrderToCart` encapsulates this logic and makes it easier to reuse in the future.

-Custom setters are often helpful when dealing with arrays and objects, or when some logic is needed prior to setting a state value.
+Custom setters are often helpful when dealing with arrays and objects and you want to set a particular index or property without modifying the entire structure.
+They are also usefuly when some logic is needed prior to setting a state value.

 ```
 const stateSchema = {cart: []};